 Feature Matrix

-A comprehensive side-by-side comparison of collaboration features, AI capabilities, versioning, integrations, and enterprise functionality between Confluence and ReadMe.
+A comprehensive side-by-side comparison of documentation capabilities, AI features, collaboration tools, developer features, and enterprise functionality across both platforms.

 | Feature |